-The Agulhas Current is also contributing also contributes to the warming in the Retroflection area (Fig. 8d) and correlations show, as for the historical period, that SSTs are rising rise when the strength of the Agulhas Current is reduced (Fig. 8e).
-Nevertheless, the link between the strong SST trend in the Cape basin is possibly more linked to and the Agulhas Current occurs possibly via the Agulhas leakage.
-As well as Also, the SST trends in the North Benguela Upwelling System are probably not directly impacted by the Agulhas Current, but rather climate change impacts both the Agulhas Current and the SSTs.
+- 275 The Agulhas Current also contributes to the warming in the Retroflection area (Fig. 8d) and correlations show, as for the historical period, that SSTs SST rise when the strength of the Agulhas Current is reduced (Fig. 8e).
+Nevertheless, the link between the strong SST trend in the Cape basin and the Agulhas Current occurs possibly via the Agulhas leakage.
+Also, the SST trends in the North Benguela Upwelling System are probably not directly impacted by the Agulhas Current, but rather climate change impacts both the Agulhas Current and the SSTsSST. - 280 Thus, the Agulhas Current and the Agulhas leakage contribute to the warming trend of SSTs-SST adjacent to southern Africa.